 Web servers | Apache with Nginx caching | Apache with Nginx caching |

-Administration | Unified authorization procedure for users and administrators. | cPanel consists of WHM is accessible only for Server-related administrator tasks. cPanel access gives User control over website functions |
+Administration | Unified authorization procedure for users and administrators. | cPanel consists of WHM are accessible only for Server-related administrator tasks. cPanel's access gives User control over website functions |

 Interface | Modern UX/UI based on React.Js.
-Built-in ready to code environment with support of Javascript, PHP, Perl, Ruby On Rails, Python, Java and .NET. | User-friendly interface with full control over majority of cPanel/WHM features.
+Built-in ready to code environment with support of Javascript, PHP, Perl, Ruby on Rails, Python, Java and .NET. | User-friendly interface with full control over majority of cPanel/WHM features.
 Availability of command line and API-based access as the way to automate administrator tasks. |

 Security | Plesk Firewall, Revisium Antivirus, Fail2ban | AutoSSL, cPHulk, ConfigServer Security & Firewall and other useful features |